 Everybody should have a screening colonoscopy at the age of 50 due to the relatively high incidence of colon cancer in this country.
 For those patients with a family history of colon cancer, it should be done sooner.
 Colon cancer usually starts out as a benign polyp that can easily be removed with special devices through the colonoscope.
 Other patients may require a colonoscopy if they have chronic diarrhea, abdominal pain, or rectal bleeding.
-Diseases such as Crohn’s disease, ulcerative colitis, diverticulosis, and other can be diagnoses.
+Diseases such as Crohn’s disease, ulcerative colitis, diverticulosis, and others can be diagnoses.

 Preparation for a Colonoscopy

 Patients undergoing a colonoscopy should have their colon cleaned out to provide optimal visualization.
-I prep my patients by placing them on low residue diet followed by a clear liquid diet.
-The night before the procedure, I give a combination of Ducolax tablets, Miralax, and sometimes magnesium citrate.
+I prep my patients by placing them on a low residue diet followed by a clear liquid diet.
+The night before the procedure, I give a combination of Dulcolax tablets, Miralax, and sometimes magnesium citrate.
 This is much better tolerated than the gallon of Golytely that many physicians give.

 Clear liquids may be taken up to 4 hours before the procedure.
 Medications may be taken with sips of water.
-Diabetic medications are usually held the night before and morning of the procedure.
+Diabetic medications are usually held the night before and the morning of the procedure.

 Surgery Following a Colonoscopy

 Complications from a colonoscopy are rare.
-There is a very small chance of having bleeding or perforation especially if multiple, large polyps are removed.
+There is a very small chance of having bleeding or perforation, especially if multiple, large polyps are removed.
 The benefit of having a laparoscopic surgeon perform your colonoscopy would be if a perforation were to occur.
 This can usually be sutured laparoscopically immediately.
-Also, if a colon cancer is found, a laparoscopic colectomy (colon resection) may be able to be performed.
-Finally, minimally invasive surgeons are usually trained to do advanced endoscopy such as large polypectomies and stenting which would otherwise require surgery.
+Also, if colon cancer is found, a laparoscopic colectomy (colon resection) may be able to be performed.
+Finally, minimally invasive surgeons are usually trained to do advanced endoscopy such as large polypectomies and stenting, which would otherwise require surgery.